-The Project Manager will track the activities relating to forecasting, ordering, provisioning and testing and will keep the Liaison Manager abreast of related issues.

-Communications will generally be through the Project Manager to allow project co-ordination and monitoring.
+forecasting, ordering, provisioning and testing and will keep the Liaison Manager abreast of related issues.
+Manager to allow project co-ordination and monitoring.

-V. Fault Control Manager The Fault Control Manager has responsibility for managing a 24-hour, all days a year Fault Contact Centre (FCC) for its respective network.
-The Fault Contact Centre will own, identify and resolve relevant faults.
+V. Fault Control Manager

+The Fault Control Manager has

+responsibility for managing a

+24-hour, all days a year Fault

+Contact Centre (FCC) for its

+respective network.
+The Fault

+Contact Centre will own,

+identify and resolve relevant

+faults.